The school is not able to make adequate provision for children who are ill.

 It is imperative that all medication is taken to the Office by an adult.
 Children must never keep medicines/tablets in their bags to administer themselves.

-Parents will be asked to complete an authorisation form in order for staff to administer medication on their behalf – this must be done at the outset and the form can be downloaded below or obtained from the school office.
+Parents will be asked to complete a Medicine Administered form in order for staff to administer medication on their behalf – this must be done at the outset and the form can be downloaded below or obtained from the school office.

 Although we are happy to give prescribed medicines to children, the school cannot be held responsible if any dose is missed.
 It is up to the child to remember to call at the office at the necessary time.